argilla-io/argilla/docs/_source/reference/cli.md

 ## Workspaces

 The `argilla workspaces` group of commands offers basic operations for managing the workspaces of the connected Argilla server.
-The commands of this group that performs an operation in a specific workspace requires the `--name` option to be provided to specify the workspace where the operation will be performed.
+The commands of this group that perform an operation in a specific workspace require the `--name` option to be provided to specify the workspace where the operation will be performed.

 ### Create a workspace

-The `argilla workspaces create` command allows to easily create a new workspace from the command line.
+The `argilla workspaces create` command allows you to easily create a new workspace from the command line.

 ```sh
 argilla workspaces create my-new-workspace